World TB Day Symposium 2018

 By including presentations that cover a diverse range of topics (including: laboratory sciences, epidemiology, health economics, policy research and modelling) from world leaders in their field, we aim to encourage discussion and debate around some of the most important themes in our fight against TB.

-After the final session we will hold a reception at a nearby pub.
+After the final session we will hold a drinks reception.

 How to register Tickets are free of charge but limited, so do please book early to guarantee your place.
 Just click on this ‘Register’ link and follow the instructions.